launchrctl/launchr/docs/config.md

 ...
 ```

-The build will be done in the following order:
+Image definition search process:
-1. Check if image already exists
+1. Check if image already exists in Docker
-2. Check action local build definition
+2. Check action build definition in `action.yaml`
-3. Search global configuration for image name or tags
+3. Check global configuration for image name or tags

+## Action build hash sum

+After first successful build, `actions.sum` file is created in `.launchr` directory.
+It stores action directory hash sum of all actions to determine if an image rebuild is required on the next run.

+Checking sum difference:
+1. Check if `actions.sum` file exists
+2. Compare action directory content hash sum with the saved
+3. If sum doesn't match, rebuild action image